Collage of photos from Hall of Horros in Joshua Tree National Park

 By carefully and slowly scrambling and climbing over a thin rock ledge, you will find yourself standing on top of the boulder problem!
 I suggest following your adventurous spirit and continuing to explore at the top.
 I personally went to the left as I saw a tiny opening in between the rocks, which resembled a window overlooking the vast lands of Joshua Tree National Park.
 My husband, on the other hand, tried scrambling even higher, led by his love to rock climb and desire to soak in the incredible panoramic scenery!

 As we were going back to the car, which we had left at the Ryan Mountain parking lot, we had a good amount of time to discuss what we had just experienced.
-We were fully aware that the official Hall of Horrors trail is not a full mile, but we wanted to capture and keep the memory of this fantastic location in our 52 in 52 series.
+We were fully aware that the official Hall of Horrors trail is not a full mile, but we wanted to capture and keep the memory of this fantastic location in our hiking adventures.
 What is more, we wanted to share this with all of you who would be interested to learn more and find this must-visit Joshua Tree sight for yourselves!

 After every stop of our trip across Joshua Tree, we were even more impressed and dazzled by the beauty and uniqueness of the park.
 Albeit being a little more crowded, the nature and mishmash of different biomes is something that must be experienced first hand!
 Have you been to the Hall of Horrors, and if so what are your thoughts on it?
 I’d love to know what you have to say in the comment section below and make sure to come back next week, as we take you along with us on our journey of exploring another incredible hidden gem, far from the crowds, in Joshua Tree National Park!